iamshadmirza/BlogsByShad/blogs/soshace_lesson_13.1/index.md

 # Lesson 13.1: Asynchronous Actions

 Hey everyone, we are going to learn asynchronous actions in this lesson.
-Up until now we were using `fixtures.js` to get the articles and comments and our actions were pure functions, which worked fine.
+Up until now, we were using `fixtures.js` to get the articles and comments and our actions were pure functions, which worked fine.
 But now we will get our data from an API endpoint just like what happens in the real world.
 API calls are asynchronous, it means that there will be a small delay followed by success or failure of an API request.
 We are going to learn how to handle all these cases.
 Let's start.

 ## Setup

-If you go the repo, you will see a simple API already setup.
+If you go to the repo, you will see a simple API already setup.
 Go into `simple_api` directory and run:

 ```shell
 yarn